scottrlarson/profession/content/updates/update-smartphone-protection.md

 +++
-title = "Protecting Your Smartphone From Attacks" date = 2019-08-07T11:21:57-07:00 draft = true
+title = "Protecting Your Smartphone From Being Hacked" date = 2019-08-07T11:21:57-07:00 draft = false

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.